MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 Every flavor of phase estimation needs an input unitary.
 This unitary is customarily described by one of two types of oracles.

-> [!TIP]
-> Both of the oracle types described here are covered in the samples.
-> To learn more about continuous query oracles, please see the [**PhaseEstimation** sample](https://github.com/microsoft/Quantum/tree/main/samples/characterization/phase-estimation).
-> To learn more about discrete query oracles, please see the [**IsingPhaseEstimation** sample](https://github.com/microsoft/Quantum/tree/main/samples/simulation/ising/phase-estimation).

 The first type of oracle, called a discrete query oracle and represent with the [DiscreteOracle](xref:Microsoft.Quantum.Oracles.DiscreteOracle) user defined type, simply involves a unitary matrix.
 If $U$ is the unitary whose eigenvalues you wish to estimate, then the oracle for $U$ is simply a stand-in for a subroutine that implements $U$.
 For example, you could take $U$ to be the oracle $Q$ defined earlier for amplitude estimation.